ItsJoshBrown/Population/README.md

 **CommandSettings**: Allows customization of the chat commands used to trigger the population information display.

-- **ChatCommands**: An array of strings representing the chat commands that can trigger the population display.
-The default is `/Pop` and `/population`.
-This can be customized wiht your own command just go to `oxide/plugins/Population.json` and replace the default value with your own.
+- **ChatCommands**: The default commands are `/Pop` and `/population`.
+This can be customized with your command just go to `oxide/plugins/Population.json` and replace the default value with your own.

 **DisplaySettings**: Allows customization of the displayed information and colors.

 - **DisplayedInformation**: Specifies which information to display.
 - **CurrentTime**: Whether to display the current in-game time. `(true/false)`
 - **PlayersOnline**: Whether to display the count of online players. `(true/false)`
 - **Sleepers**: Whether to display the count of sleeping players. `(true/false)`

 ### Important
 If the `DisplaySettings` are set to false, it will bypass the permissions and not allow that specific message to populate.

-I primarly put this in place so Server-Admins have the ability to disable a specific message, if it's not something they wish to share when someone is using the plugin.
+I primarily put this in place so Server-Admins can disable a specific message if it's not something they wish to share when someone is using the plugin.

 ## Support